Tony Allen (comedian)

-Tony Allen (born 4 March 1945) is an English comedian and writer.
-Best known as one of the original "alternative comedians", Tony Allen's artistic career had taken many radical turns before he temporarily abandoned his Speakers' Corner "Full-Frontal Anarchy Platform" in May 1979 for the stage of London's Comedy Store.
-Two months later he founded Alternative Cabaret with Alexei Sayle and ran a regular "Alt Cab" Club night in the back bar of the Elgin pub on Ladbroke Grove.
+Anthony Lawrence Allen (4 March 1945 – 1 December 2023) was an English comedian and writer.
+Known as the "godfather of alternative comedy", Allen was one of the original alternative comedians.
+In May 1979, following notoriety at Speakers' Corner with his "Full-Frontal Anarchy Platform", he began to perform at The Comedy Store.
+Two months later he founded Alternative Cabaret with Alexei Sayle and ran a regular "Alt Cab" Club night in the back bar of the Elgin pub on Ladbroke Grove in London.